- Location

 -

-To keep our community safe, full closure of these footbridges will be needed with no pedestrian bridge access from Monday 10 February 2025 until about the end of June 2025.
-Pedestrian detours will be required around the work areas.
+To keep our community safe, full closure of the Canoe Point footbridge is in place, with no pedestrian bridge access until about the end of June 2025.
+A pedestrian detour around the work area is required.

-Council looks forward to delivering these asset improvement works and appreciates the patience and understanding of the community while these necessary pedestrian bridge replacements are undertaken.
+Council appreciates the patience and understanding of the community during these necessary pedestrian bridge replacement projects.

 Planned works forecast, weather permitting

-- Mon 7 Apr to Mon 30 Jun: Canoe Point, Tannum Sands footbridge
+- CLOSED: Mon 7 Apr to Mon 30 Jun: Canoe Point, Tannum Sands footbridge

 - Mobilisation to site